Nordic Summer Bucket List

-Our trips offer the unmissable chance to add a session of Silfra Fissure snorkelling to your itinerary, whether you are touring the wonders of Golden Circle or taking part in a ‘Country and City Short Break’.
+Our trips offer the unmissable chance to add a session of Silfra Fissure snorkelling to your itinerary, whether you are touring the wonders of Golden Circle or taking part in ‘Iceland's Highlights - Reykjavik, Whales and the Blue Lagoon’.

 Visit Norwegian fjords

 Norway’s fjords are among its most well-known symbols, running down the country’s western side to form its distinctive coastline.
 They number well over a thousand, and two are recognised UNESCO World Heritage Sites.
-Hike around the mighty Lyngenfjord and you will be stunned by its grand beauty; cruise through the Hjørundfjord and you can gaze in awe at the immense rock formations all around you.
+Drive to the islands and fjords of Northern Norway and you can gaze in awe at the immense rock formations all around you.

 Journey to see the fjords of Norway with Artisan Travel and you will quickly see that they are as thrilling as their reputation suggests.
 In true Scandinavian simplicity, they combine only two key features – breath-taking mountains and pristine stretches of water – creating something truly awe-inspiring in the process.